Though my heart isn't in it, following a summer road construction

 The New Guys can't figure out what this ritual is all about.

-The radio chatter is intense, with the guns calling in heavy ground
+The radio chatter is intense, with the guns calling in heavy

 fire, even while they rake the LZ.
 My heart's in overdrive and

 feels like its going to explode.
-I can hear what sounds like the
+I can hear what sounds like

 inside of a popcorn popper and see a volley of green tracers